ixa-ehu/ixa-pipe-tok/README.md

 ## OVERVIEW

-This module provides Multilingual Sentence Segmentation and Tokenization for a number of languages, such as Dutch, German, English, French, Italian and Spanish. ixa-pipe-tok is part of IXA Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).
+This module provides Multilingual Sentence Segmentation and Tokenization for a number of languages, such as Dutch, German, English, French, Italian and Spanish.

 **ixa-pipe-tok outputs** tokenized and segmented text in **three formats**:

-  + **NAF (default)**: KAF is used to represent tokenized text but also to as an interchange format between other modules in IXA pipeline (http://github.com/ixa-ehu).
+  + **NAF (default)**: KAF is used to represent tokenized text but also to as an interchange format between other ixa pipes tools (http://github.com/ixa-ehu).
 NAF is generated using Kaflib (http://github.com/ixa-ehu/kaflib).
   + **Oneline**: tokenized text with one sentence per line and markers